-If data are available, most weight is usually placed on functional antibody responses - for example, serum virucidal antibody or virus-neutralizing antibody or opsonophagocytic antibody (OPA).
+If data are available, most weight is usually placed on functional antibody responses - for example, serum bactericidal antibody (SBA), toxin- or virus-neutralizing antibody or opsonophagocytic antibody (OPA).

 Alternatively, or in addition to the determination of functional antibody, the immune response may be assessed by measuring total antibody - for example, total immunoglobulin G (IgG) measured by ELISA.
 Only a proportion of the total antibody detected may be functional.